nikitavoloboev/ts/readme.md

 ## Other

-I wrap a lot of ts functionality in [cli](https://github.com/nikitavoloboev/cli-ts) & [server](https://github.com/nikitavoloboev/api-ts-hono).
+I wrap some of these ts functions in [cli](https://github.com/nikitavoloboev/cli-ts) & [api](https://github.com/nikitavoloboev/api-ts-hono).

 More ts exploration [here](https://github.com/nikitavoloboev/ts-test).